 It will then add the Gallery block to your page/post section.
 You can now upload images one by one from your PC or choose from your media library’s pre-uploaded images.

 If you upload images one at a time, you can add a caption after each one is complete.
-When you upload an image, simply click on it to bring up the ‘Write caption…’ section.
+Click on it to bring up the ‘Write caption…’ section when you upload an image.
 By clicking on it, you can add a caption.

 You can add a caption to your pictures from the image information part on the right if you use pre-added images from the library.
 You don’t need to provide a caption if the photographs already have one.

-WP allows you to upload photos straight to the media library without embed a picture in a post or page.
+WP lets you upload photos straight to the media library without embedding a picture in a post or page.

 To begin, go to the WordPress admin area’s Media » Add New page.